okolvik-avento/pages/2022-06-05-creating-iis-userdumps.md

-# Quick and dirty guide to IIS crash dump creation.
+# Quick and dirty guide to IIS (and process) crash dump creation with DebugDiag.
 #### By Ole Tøsse Kolvik

-## Creating IIS userdumps
+## Creating userdumps

 Userdumps can be useful for developers to dig down into the callstack of exceptions